I’ve never been to The Watermill before – is there a dress code?

 Does the theatre have any catering facilities?

 Yes, we have a licensed restaurant and bar.
-Our restaurant serves pre-show meals from 5.30pm and meals after the evening show.
+Our restaurant serves pre-show meals from 5.30pm and meals after the evening show on Fridays and Saturdays.
 It opens for lunch at 12.30pm on matinée days and cream teas are also available when pre-booked.
 Please make a reservation when you book your tickets either through the box office or online.
-Light meals and snacks are available in the bar up to 30 minutes before curtain up unless the restaurant is very busy.
-It’s best to book into the restaurant to guarantee food.
+Sharing platters and chips and dips are available in the bar and Lily Pond up to 30 minutes before curtain up and after the show.
+Place your order before the show starts to avoid waiting.
 For more information about our restaurant go the Food & Drink section of the website.

 Can I pre-order drinks for the interval?